If I was able to choose my children’s teachers, this is what I would want more than anything else.

-If I were allowed to choose the teachers for my children, I would almost always choose the teachers with the greatest variation of life experience.
+If I were allowed to choose the teachers for my children, I would almost always choose those with the greatest variety of life experiences.

 Give me a teacher who has dug ditches in Nicaragua, survived an encounter with a grizzly bear, panhandled across Europe, or spent ten years working in the private sector over a teacher who went from high school to college to graduate school to the classroom, absent catastrophe, epic struggle, or life-altering cataclysm.

 This is not to say that the traditional path to teaching produces bad teachers.
 I know many outstanding teachers who have followed this traditional approach.
-I simply place more faith in a diversity of life experience and the perspective that it brings than I do in a stable life and a college education.
+I simply place more faith in a diversity of life experiences and the perspectives they bring than I do in a stable life and a college education.

 As Mark Twain famously said, “I never let school interfere with my education.”